Carrie Underwood Tears Up As She Discusses Her ‘Purpose In The World’

 Carrie shared that she feels “very connected” with her family when they all “have cuddles in the morning.”

-The couple, who will celebrate their 10th wedding anniversary next month, also spoke about how they work to instil a strong faith in both of their children.
+The couple, who will celebrate their 10th wedding anniversary next month, also spoke about how they work to instill a strong faith in both of their children.

 Carrie shared an adorable conversation she once had with Isaiah where he told her about how he knew he was supposed to love God.